-With so many crypto terminologies, such as staking, dual staking, and multi-asset staking, it can be difficult to differentiate one from the other.
+With numerous crypto terminologies, such as staking, liquid staking, and multi-asset staking, it can be challenging to differentiate one from the other.
 So, what is liquid staking?
-Liquid staking branches out from the staking operation of staking consensus blockchains.
+Liquid staking branches out from the staking operation of consensus blockchains.
 Stakers deposit their cryptocurrency on a third-party platform.
-The deposited token is pooled and goes on to perform network validation.
+The deposited token is pooled and then undergoes network validation.
 Stakers receive liquid staking tokens (LST), equivalent to their staking capital.
-These LSTs are representations of the staked assets in a blockchain network.
-These liquid staking tokens may also be called liquid staking derivatives (LSD).
-The LST or LSD may be used on other protocols for trading or generating yield even further.
-This available liquidity has made liquid staking a popular cryptocurrency investing method.
-As of writing, the market value of liquid staking tokens has grown to $23.7 billion.
+These LSTs represent the staked assets in a blockchain network.
+You can use these LSTs on other protocols for trading or generating more yield.
+This available liquidity has made liquid staking a popular method for investing in cryptocurrencies.
+As of the time of writing, the total value locked (TVL) in liquid staking tokens has grown to $60 billion.
 If this has gotten you interested, then let’s dive in!

 How Does Liquid Staking Differ From Traditional Staking?

-Liquid staking and traditional staking earn rewards and contribute to the overall security and operations of a blockchain.
-The difference occurs in the manner in which the staking process is conducted and how the staked crypto is treated after.
+Liquid staking and traditional staking earn you rewards and contribute to the security and operations of a blockchain.
+However, there are key differences in how the staking process takes place.

 Third-party providers

-Traditional staking refers to solo staking where a user sets up a computer that connects to the blockchain, adding to the overall network infrastructure.
-The staker deposits cryptocurrency to support the operations of the said network.
-In return, the user receives staking rewards, determined by the amount and duration of the coins staked.
-Liquid staking takes place with third-party platforms called liquid staking platforms.
-Centralized exchanges such as Coinbase, Binance, and Gemini provide liquid staking services.
-Furthermore, decentralized finance (DeFi) applications such as Lido and Rocket Pool offer liquid staking through smart contract execution.
+The staker deposits cryptocurrency to the network, turning their node into a validator.
+This setup enables the verification of transactions on the network.
+In return, you receive staking rewards, determined by the amount and duration of the coins staked.
+Liquid staking occurs through third-party platforms known as liquid staking platforms.
+Centralized exchanges such as Coinbase provide liquid staking services.
+Furthermore, decentralized finance (DeFi) applications such Lido (Ethereum) and Jito Finance (Solana) offer liquid staking through smart contract execution.

 Delegated Validation

-Under traditional staking, a user directly connects to a blockchain network and performs transaction validation.
-As liquid staking makes use of liquid staking providers, the staked tokens go on to form a pool along with other users.
-The platform operator makes use of these staked assets on their respective network and performs the validation process.
+Under Ethereum’s traditional staking, you directly connect to a blockchain network and perform transaction validation.
+As liquid staking utilizes liquid staking providers, the staked tokens continue to form a pool alongside other stakers.
+The platform operator uses these staked assets on their respective network and performs the validation process.
+Note that, outside of Ethereum and in Delegated-Proof-of-Stake (DPoS) consensus blockchains like Solana and Cosmos, staking naturally occurs through the process of delegation.

 Centralization

-Ideally, a blockchain runs in a decentralized fashion - by having numerous independent users provide the infrastructure.
-These users would be scattered around the world, mitigating single points of failure.
+Ideally, a blockchain operates in a decentralized manner, with numerous independent nodes and validators.
+These parties scatter around the world, mitigating single points of failure.
 Global users perform transaction validation and hold equal voting power.
 In reality, blockchain has become much more centralized.
-Institutions and wealthy individuals dominate the blockchain industry.
-Big players pool vast amounts of staked assets or invest in high-end mining equipment (staking's predecessor).
+Institutions and wealthy individuals dominate staking.
+Big players pool vast amounts of staked assets or invest in high-end mining equipment, the predecessor of staking.
+Centralization

 The top 10 validators on the Cosmos network

-Take a look at the Cosmos network.
-Large centralized exchanges such as Coinbase and Binance control large amounts of staked tokens.
-Everstake and stake.fish, well-known staking-as-a-service companies, also own numerous digital assets.
+Take a look at the Cosmos network, a DPoS blockchain.
+Large centralized exchanges, such as Coinbase and Upbit, control substantial amounts of staked tokens.
+Everstake and Klin, well-known staking-as-a-service companies, also hold a big portion of the staked assets.

 Pros of Liquid Staking

-In traditional staking, cryptocurrency investors generate yield on their idle crypto assets.
+In regular staking, you generate yield on your idle crypto assets.
 Liquid staking takes this a step further by creating secondary markets for the staked assets.
-With billions of $ flowing through liquid staking platforms, liquid staking has spawned new business models.
+You can then trade or deploy these assets into decentralized finance (DeFi) protocols.

 Low Barriers to Entry